Joban-Bhangu77/K8s-Playground/Day03/README.md

 🐳 Day 03 – Docker Multi-Stage Builds (Node + Nginx)

-This project demonstrates how how to build a production-ready Docker image using Multi-Stage Builds, a technique that greatly improves container efficiency by separating the build environment (Node.js) from the runtime environment (Nginx).
+This project demonstrates how to build a production-ready Docker image using Multi-Stage Builds — a technique that separates the build environment (Node.js) from the runtime environment (Nginx).

-By doing so, the final image becomes:

-Lightweight

-More secure

-Faster to deploy

-Easier to maintain

-Perfect for cloud & Kubernetes environments

-🧠 Overview

-This project focuses on implementing Multi-Stage Docker Builds to:
+This keeps your final image lighter, faster, and more secure, following real-world DevOps best practices.

+🧠 What This Project Covers

-Build a simple static site using Node.js
+🔹 Building a simple static site using Node.js

-Generate an optimized build output
+🔹 Compiling production-ready files using npm run build

-Serve the application using Nginx
+🔹 Serving the optimized output via Nginx

-Reduce image size by removing build-time dependencies

-Run and debug the application using Docker commands
+🔹 Implementing Docker Multi-Stage Builds

+🔹 Running & inspecting containers

+🔹 Viewing logs and debugging container operations

-Capture and showcase results with screenshots
+🔹 Documenting the workflow with screenshots

-Why Multi-Stage Builds?
+🌈 Why Use Multi-Stage Builds?

-✔ Smaller final images
+⚡ Smaller final image size

-✔ No build tools in production
+🔐 Better security (no build tools in production)

-✔ Faster CI/CD pipelines
+🚀 Faster CI/CD pipelines

-✔ Clear separation of build and runtime
+🧹 Cleaner separation of build vs runtime

-✔ Best practice for cloud-native applications
+☁️ Cloud & Kubernetes ready images

+🧩 Reduced attack surface

 🛠️ Multi-Stage Dockerfile